amnich/Search-XmlError/README.md

 # Search-XmlError

-Validate XML with XSD and if errors found show XML fragment with error message using this two function.
+Validate XML with XSD and if errors found show XML fragment with error message using this two functions.

 Test-Xml - validate a XML file against XSD schema and returns exceptions with message, line and position/column in XML file.